Health Benefits of Falsa or Phalsa Fruit

 • The wood is used to make poles, archery bows, and spear handles.

-In 1994, the Fort Valley State University Agricultural Research Station in Georgia began an investigation into the feasibility of growing phalsa in the U.S. The phalsa seeds were obtained from India through the USDA Plant Introduction division.
+In 1994, the Fort Valley State University Agricultural Research Station in Georgia began an investigation into the feasibility of growing falsa in the U.S. The falsa seeds were obtained from India through the USDA Plant Introduction division.
 The study was conducted by Yadav A.K. and produced this nutrient information.
 Nutrients were analyzed in 1998.